An Action Language for Multi-Agent Domains: Foundations: Related Work and Discussion

-\paragraph{Simplicity by Design:} The formulation adopted in this paper is limited in expressivity to ensure simplicity.
+The formulation adopted in this paper is limited in expressivity to ensure simplicity.
 It is limited by the (perspective) fluents we have and how we use them.
-On the other hand, DEL is more complex and also more expressive.
+On the other hand, the action model language is more complex and also more expressive.
+This is also evident in the simplicity of the update models used in \mastar{} (Definitions~\ref{upd-wa}--\ref{upd-aa}).
+This leads to the following limitations of \mastar{} in comparison with the action model language:

-One advantage of our simplicity is that it limits the number of possible plans of a particular length, contributing to the feasibility of multi-agent planning.
-In DEL, since update models are analogous to Kripke models, even in presence of a small number fluents, it is possible to generate an infinite number of update models.
-One can limit the number of update models by imposing restrictions on their structure.
-Nevertheless, as discussed earlier, an update model is much more complex than actions \ma0, which are often\footnote{We could allow parallel actions.} single units.
+\paragraph{Complex action occurrences} The simple version of \mastar{} as presented here does not consider complex epistemic action occurrences.
+An example of this type of action occurrences is the \textbf{mayread} action in Example 5.4 from~\cite{vanDitmarschHK07}.
+It represents an event that might or might not happen.
+Let us have a closer look at the action \textbf{mayread}. \emph{A}nne and \emph{B}ill are in a cafe.
+Some agent brings a letter to Anne.
+The letter says that United Agents is doing well. \emph{B} leaves the table and orders a drink at the bar so that \emph{A} may have read the letter while he is away.
+In this example, \emph{A} did not read the letter.

+Initially, both \emph{A} and \emph{B} do not know the content of the letter sent to \emph{A}.
+Figure~\ref{a:mayread} depicts the initial pointed Kripke structure (left) and the pointed Kripke structure after \textbf{mayread} (right).
+An update model representing the action \textbf{mayread} is given in the middle of Figure~\ref{a:mayread}.
+It is easy to see that any update model facilitating this transition will need to have at least four events, two with 1 as the precondition and two with 0 the precondition.
+Since any update model in \mastar{} needs at most three events, this shows that there exists no equivalent \mastar{} representation of \textbf{mayread}.

+In our action language based framework, \textbf{mayread} can be viewed as a combination (disjunction) of two ``primitive actions,'' one is \emph{A reads the letter} and another one is \emph{A does nothing}.
+One can then use constructs from Golog \cite{LevesqueRLLS97} with \mastar{} actions as primitive actions to express \textbf{mayread}.

+We note that \mastar{} also does not consider non-deterministic world-altering actions (e.g., the action of tossing a coin results in the coin lies heads or tails up).
+This type of actions has been extensively studied in action languages for single-agent domains (see, e.g., \cite{GelfondL98}).
+They can be added to \mastar{} easily by allowing $\ell$ in \eqref{causes} to be arbitrary formula.
+Similar to static causal laws, we decide to keep it out of this paper for the simplicity of the presentation in this paper.